Skip to main content

 You can also open the Run History tab in the right panel to see all previous runs for the selected test in the same configuration (environment, browser, viewport).

-From within the review flow, you can file a Jira or Linear ticket for any test:
+From within the review flow, you can file a Jira ticket, a Linear issue, or an Azure DevOps work item for any test:

 1

-Click Share in the action bar at the bottom of the screen and select Create a Ticket.
+Click Share in the action bar (or press S) and select Create a Ticket.

 2